acmdas/das_fieldstones/morefieldstones2019.md

 Fri, 30 Aug 2019

 “A writer who says that there are no truths, or that all truth is ‘merely relative,’ is asking you not to believe him.
 So don’t.”—Roger Scruton

+## Undeservedly
+Fri, 30 Aug 2019

+“Some books are undeservedly forgotten; none is undeservedly remembered”—W.H.
+Auden